 U.S Department of Agriculture & U.S. Department of Health and Human Services have released “Dietary Guidelines for Americans 2010”.
-US Government releases dietary guidelines once in every 5 years, to help Americans to make better food choices.
-The report is claimed to be based on the scientific research.
+US Government releases dietary guidelines once in every 5 years, to help Americans make better food choices.
+The report is claimed to be based on scientific research.
 Here is a review of the report.

 The US Government’s effort to educate Americans about health and diet is appreciable.

 The report concentrates more on curbing obesity as majority of Americans have obesity.